How Can I Access the Public Computers and Internet?

 How do I Print?

 Printing is available from the public computers at 25¢ per page.
-If you wish to print you must add funds to your card/pass at the main circulation desk before printing.
+If you wish to print you must add funds to your card/pass at the main service desk before printing.

 What If I Need Help?

 Ask a library staff member if you need help with the computers.
-We are limited in the amount of time we can spend helping individuals one-on-one.
-Computer classes are offered by the library to help you to improve your skills.
+We will make every effort to assist you, but may be limited in the amount of time we can spend helping individuals one-on-one.

 Internet Access Policy